 Nearly everyday CFC receives calls to place school aged children and sibling groups in foster homes, but with many foster parents only wanting to take in infants and toddlers, they often have a harder time finding kids like Branson, on the verge of letting a 15th birthday pass without notice, a safe place to live.

-DID YOU KNOW: Carolina Family Connections is in the running to win $5K this month thanks to Amy and Brian France Foundation who have partnered with SHARE Charlotte for this year’s Spotlight Series and YOU can help when you VOTE NOW!
+DID YOU KNOW: Carolina Family Connections is in the running to win $5K this month thanks to the Amy and Brian France Foundation who have partnered with SHARE Charlotte for this year’s Spotlight Series and YOU can help when you VOTE NOW!
 You can also check out the other organizations eligible to win this month’s prize, here!